croz-ltd/nrich/nrich-search/README.md

 by using `joinList`. `resolvePropertyMappingUsingPrefix` resolves properties by prefix but it is also possible to write explicit property mapping from search request to searched entity by using
 `propertyMappingList`.
-Default operators (see `DefaultSearchOperator`) are for String ILIKE (uses `criteriaBuilder.like` with lower call before), for range search GT ( uses `criteriaBuilder.greaterThan`), LT (uses `criteriaBuilder.lessThan`), GE (uses `criteriaBuilder.greaterThanOrEqualTo`), LE (uses `criteriaBuilder.lessThanOrEqualTo`) and for all other classes EQ but this cane be overriden either on type level or on property level by using `searchOperatorOverrideList`.
-Queries on plural associations are done using exists query (to avoid duplicate results) but that can be overriden by property `pluralAssociationRestrictionType`.
+Default operators (see `DefaultSearchOperator`) are for String ILIKE (uses `criteriaBuilder.like` with lower call before), for range search GT ( uses `criteriaBuilder.greaterThan`), LT (uses `criteriaBuilder.lessThan`), GE (uses `criteriaBuilder.greaterThanOrEqualTo`), LE (uses `criteriaBuilder.lessThanOrEqualTo`) and for all other classes EQ but this cane be overridden either on type level or on property level by using `searchOperatorOverrideList`.
+Queries on plural associations are done using exists query (to avoid duplicate results) but that can be overridden by property `pluralAssociationRestrictionType`.
 Additional restrictions (not dependent on data in search request, for example security restrictions) can be specified using `additionalRestrictionResolverList`.
 When searching also by entity that doesn't have a direct association to root entity `subqueryConfigurationList` property needs to be defined.
 `SearchConfigration` also supports matching any value (or operator is used when creating query) by setting `anyMatch` parameter to `true` or matching all values (default behaviour) and operator is used for query.